The best Nerd Fitness email I’ve ever received started like this:

 Any advertisement or commercial that tells you their supplement will help you lose weight or build muscle rapidly without making any other changes is full of sh**!

-They want to sell you the power up without bothering to tell you the importance of learning to play the game.
+Whether or not you need help with this process, stay away from anyone who wants to sell you the “power up” without bothering to tell you the importance of learning to play the game.
+Supplement companies bank on you looking for that quick fix.

 Unfortunately, this is what far too many people do: Eat like crap.
 Sleep poorly.
 Skip exercise.
 Then take a bunch of pills designed to ‘cure’ the issues associated with that lifestyle…instead of TAKING STEPS TO FIX THE LIFESTYLE!
 They look for the quick fix with minimal effort.